Eisenmonoxid/S6Patcher/Features.md

 # Recommendation: DXVK
 Download the latest DXVK release from the [GitHub](https://github.com/doitsujin/dxvk/releases/latest) and unpack the **d3d9.dll** and **dxgi.dll** files into the game directory, where the "Settlers6.exe" or "Settlers6R.exe" can be found.
-This wrapper will translate the Direct3D 9.0c commands to Vulkan, which is much more modern graphics API.
-In the [configuration file](https://github.com/doitsujin/dxvk/blob/master/dxvk.conf), i personally use the following flags:
+This wrapper will translate the Direct3D 9.0c commands to Vulkan, which is a much more modern graphics API.
+In the [configuration file](https://github.com/doitsujin/dxvk/blob/master/dxvk.conf), i recommend to use the following flags:
 ```
 dxgi.syncInterval = 1
 d3d9.presentInterval = 1
 d3d9.samplerAnisotropy = 16
 d3d9.forceSwapchainMSAA = 8
 ```
-The first two set VSync, second the anisotropic filtering and the last one Multi-Sample Anti-Aliasing.
+The first two set VSync (without it, the game runs with an unlimited framerate), the second one the anisotropic filtering and the last one Multi-Sample Anti-Aliasing.
 This requires a strong PC, of course.